pratos/datahack2017-workshop-av/slides/README.md

 - Run the command: `python run.py --file ./static/datahack_slides_first_draft.slides.html`
 - The `html slides` would be served at `localhost:9099`.
 - And you are done with the above steps!

+### If the above thing doesn't work:
+- Open up the html file directly, there's still an issue related to cache when you continue to render it via Flask.